 Clinical Relevance: Occlusion or Laceration of the Brachial Artery

-The arm has relatively good anastomotic supply which protects it from temporary or partial occlusion of the brachial artery.
+The arm has relatively good anastomotic supply.
+This means that it is well protected from ischaemia in cases of temporary or partial occlusion of the brachial artery.

 However, if the artery is completely occluded (or severed), the resulting ischaemia can cause necrosis of forearm muscles.
 Muscle fibres are replaced by scar tissue and shorten considerably – this can cause a characteristic flexion deformity, called Volkmann’s ischaemic contracture.